ObamaCare Employer Mandate

 The Employer Mandate Fee / Employer Shared Responsibility Payment

-• The fee is a per month fee due annually on employer federal tax returns starting in 2015 for small businesses with 100 or more full-time equivalent employees (2016 for those with 50-99).
-So the per month fee is 1/12 of the $2,000 or $3,000 per employee.
+• The fee is a per-month fee, due annually starting in 2015 for small businesses with 100 or more full-time equivalent employees (2016 for those with 50-99).
+So, the per-month fee is 1/12 of the $2,000 or $3,000 per employee.

-• Unlike employer contributions to employee premiums, the Employer Shared Responsibility Payment is not tax deductible.
+• Unlike employer contributions to employee premiums, the Employer Shared Responsibility Payment is not tax-deductible.

 • Transition relief is available to small businesses and large businesses transitioning into compliance with the new mandate.
 Please see the official IRS rules regarding transition relief here.

 • The Internal Revenue Service has more information about the Employer Shared Responsibility Payment.
 You can also see the IRS Q&A on the mandate, which is very informative and detailed.

 • You can also check out this U.S. Treasury Department facts sheet.